Crossrail expands access to London, and its high-flying housing market

 Getting around London is about to get easier.
 Crossrail, a massive new east-west railway set to open across the city next year, will cut ride times by about half and bring an additional 1.5 million people within 45 minutes of the city center.
 It's also bringing up housing prices.

-Gráinne Gilmore, head of UK residential research at the global property consultancy Knight Frank, calls this the "Crossrail effect."
+Gráinne Gilmore, head of United Kingdom residential research at the global property consultancy Knight Frank, calls this the "Crossrail effect."
 Her analysis shows prices are up an average of 7 percent more in places along the new train route compared to the rest of the market.

 "We've seen some areas of real out performance in East London," Gilmore said.
 "One of those most particularly is Forest Gate."
 Prices in Forest Gate, a neighborhood in London's Newham's borough, have risen 81 percent since Crossrail construction got the green light in 2008.